 Do not get a 9-5 to simply earn and spend money on a consumerist lifestyle.
 Instead, use it to live as frugally as possible and enjoy the regularity of a paycheck to build a war-fund of savings.
-I can definitely say that my travels have only been possible due to the money I saved during my time in corporate.
+My travels have only been possible due to the money I saved during my time in corporate.
 I still have some of that money, so in a way, three years after I quit my job my old boss is still paying for my travels around the world.

 Do not get a 9-5 to learn how to do a job.
 Instead, use it to network, develop social skills, and build some discipline into your life.
 The job itself is unimportant.
 You are not there to earn money for your boss.
 You are there to grow and develop new skills.
-I can safely say the real value of my years in corporate was not learning to use Excel, but rather the skills I learned with things like networking, dealing with conflicts and time management.
+The real value of my years in corporate was not learning to use Excel, but rather the skills I learned with things like networking, dealing with conflicts and time management.
 I also made many great friends/contacts with whom I still stay in touch with to this day.
 If you have the choice between sitting at your desk on Friday to get in your boss’s goodie books or going for a drink to network, go and network!
 You’re going to quit in a few years anyway.

 Do not get a 9-5 job with the intent of building a career of multiple decades.
 Set yourself a limit of maybe 2-5 years, and work hard to maximise your time there; constantly negotiate salary increases, save aggressively, and don’t be afraid to leave for a bigger payday.
 Put maximum effort into optimising skills that will be useful in your future endeavours (negotiating, selling, research) and do the bare minimum on ‘office monkey’ skills that only provide value to your boss (data entry, outdated softwares, running reports).
 Give your time to the employer that treats you best (pays you the most) and make sure you spend time developing the skills that benefit you.